 I loved this project because there are 21 different panels to decorate so you could use as many different techniques as you wanted.
 I will just show you a few of my favorites.

-I also wanted to keep my mom's handwriting from the edges of this picture of my father, so I trimmed it down to fit on the panel.
+the edges of this picture of my father, so I trimmed it down to fit on the panel.
 (This is actually a color xerox, which is why I was comfortable cutting it.)
 I used a chipboard wave which I covered with paper and edged with Snow-Tex from DecoArt to create the foamy look - by the way, you can cut this wave yourself at Scrapbooks Plus using the dies in the classroom.

 It was soooo much fun to make!
 And it only took 4 pieces of paper/card stock...the corners you cut out at the beginning are more than enough to decorate all the panels with bits & pieces, pockets & tags.
 I will include a few more detail shots so you can see variety of panels you can make.
 These make such nice gifts - weddings, anniversaries, graduations.